Baklava

 You don’t need to brush each layer thoroughly.
 Just a quick swish across several times, to cover most of it.

-How to Make the Baklava Perfectly Even:
+How to Make It Perfectly Even:

 Using a 9×13 pan, you should cut the sheets in half, which gives you 36 total sheets.